Turns out that people are just about as likely to

 Question 5

-True or false: Buying a single company's stock usually provides a safer return than a stock mutual fund.
+True or false: Buying a single company's stock usually

 True